rhrimon/better-takeHomeTest/bugs.md

 2. "what's happening" text in message field not properly capitalized.

-3. Hardcoded messages in data.json file can easily surpass 140 characters, manipulation of data possible. [all tests should check if message is <=140 characters]
+3. Hardcoded messages in data.json file can easily surpass 140 characters, manipulation of data possible

 # USABILITY
 1. Upon hovering over any message, the entire message is obstructed by the "Last Active" text.
 This prevents user from seeing the message and also clicking any potential links (ie. the cornwall.jpg link sent by @baratunde).
 "Last Active" text should not obstruct message and would perhaps be better positioned as a small text hover above/under message or showing on some sort of profile page when user avatar is clicked.